JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Other Updates
 {id="other-updates-202111"}

-* If you have added the `teamcity.nuget.feed.async.request.enabled` internal property to workaround [this issue](#ki-202121) in 2021.1, remember to remove it on upgrading to 2021.1.1.
+* If you have added the `teamcity.nuget.feed.async.request.enabled` internal property to work around [this issue](#ki-202121) in 2021.1, remember to remove it on upgrading to 2021.1.1.
 * VCS roots of archived subprojects are now hidden by default on the __Project Settings | VCS Roots__ page.
 You can display them by enabling the _including archived_ filter option.

 ## Changes from 2020.2.x to 2021.1